OddLingo/os8forth/docs/README.md

 This is an interpreter/compiler for the FORTH language that runs under the OS/8 monitor on simulated (or real!)
 Digital Equipment Corporation PDP-8 computers.
 By modern standards, the PDP-8 had extremely limited resources so do not expect a full-featured FORTH with multi-tasking, etc.  However, it can read and write text files.

 ## Minimum hardware and software
-* PDP-8/e or later processor
+* PDP-8/e or later processor.
+The pdp8 simulator in the [OpenSIMH](https://opensimh.org/) package works fine.
 * Extended Arithmetic Element (EAE)
 * 12 KW memory
 * Console TTY